tiitvaino/NAI22_hand_drawn_sketches/Report_1.md

 Artificial neural networks are interesting to learn about because they can be used to tackle problems that are difficult for traditional machine learning algorithms.
 They can be used to create models that are interpretable by humans and can be used to create systems that are adaptive.

+### Available data
+We can use "The Quick, Draw!
+Dataset" as our data set https://github.com/googlecreativelab/quickdraw-dataset.
+There is a collection of 50 million drawings with 345 different categories.

 ### Initial plans:

 Replicating a paper on "Finding Badly Drawn Bunnies", https://openaccess.thecvf.com/content/CVPR2022/papers/Yang_Finding_Badly_Drawn_Bunnies_CVPR_2022_paper.pdf